Yumi2121/Marketplace-Project--GarageSale_Web_Application/README.md

   - `Items` Controller, which inherits from ApplicationController.
 It defines methods such as index, show, new, edit, create, update and destroy.
 Each of the method has its corresponding view page and mapped to specific routes in `routes.rb`.
   - `Orders` Controller, which inherits from ApplicationController.
 It defines `bought` and `sold` action.
-  - `Payment` Controller, which inherits from ApplicationController, method `success` was defined and linked to the success  page after the payment.
+  - `Payment` Controller, which inherits from ApplicationController, method `success` was defined in this controller and linked to the success  page after the payment.
   - `User` Controller, which inherits from ApplicationController. `Show` action was defined in this controller to  link to my profile page.
   - Only ApplicationController inherits from `ActionController::Base`, all other controllers inherit from ApplicationController.
 This offers special configure requests, for example request forgery protection or give permit to specific parameters in this case.